Landscaping and outdoor renovations: 25+ facts about the value of gardens

 Gardening is an enjoyable hobby and it’s a rewarding experience – for gardeners of all abilities – to watch your space flourish with each passing season.
 According to reports, the average Brit spends 86 minutes a week gardening (as well as 16 minutes and 17 minutes cleaning the patio and driveway respectively).
 These habits not only contribute to a well-maintained home, but they keep us active and enjoying some fresh air outdoors.

-Try to keep your garden relatively low maintenance, though, if you’re planning to sell and move at some point, as many people are put off by gardens which would take a lot of work and upkeep.
+Try to keep your garden relatively low maintenance, though, if you’re planning to sell and move in the near future, as many people are put off by gardens which would take a lot of work and upkeep.
+Alternatively, your estate agent may be able to use your carefully curated garden as a selling point, but this may reduce your pool of buyers.]

 Different ways to improve your garden